rsandhumcr/MsSqlExtractorAndExecutor/README.md

 Row mode will show the list collection of the python data structor, which saves space.

-You can select the output by including '--- with results columns' for columns and '--- with results rows' for rows.
+You can select the output mode by including '--- with results columns' for columns and '--- with results rows' for rows.

+You can use '--- with results rows no headers' to show rows format without header data output for smaller output.